 Clipping your dogs nails should not need to be done on a regular basis as they should naturally wear down when walking on hard surfaces such as pavements or roads.
 However, if they do get long and sharp they may need trimming down.
 Pet nail trimmers can be purchased to help with this process.
 Ensure your nail trimmers are in good working condition and that you are cutting from beneath nail.
 The pink bit in your dog's nail is known as the quick.
 The quick is essentially the blood vessel that run through their claws.
 In dogs with clear nails it is easy to see where the quick ends and therefore you know where to cut.
 However, dogs with black claws can be tricky to trim.
 In order to trim your dog's black claws safely you need to take it slowly and only remove small bits at a time.
 Each time a piece of nail is removed, you should look down the nail head on - if it appears 'whitish' you are still in a safe area.
 The closer you get to the quick, the darker the nail will become.
 The very outer of the quick will be pink and you should not go any further.

-We hope you have picked up some useful tips to keep your dog groomed in lockdown.
+We hope you have picked up some useful tips to keep your dog groomed this summer.
 Just remember, be vigilant when using trimmers and scissors, and always check the claws before cutting too far.
 Stick to these guidelines and you should have a comfortable and happy pooch...